 I often say, a “side effect of eating superfoods and practicing self-care is that you’ll increase energy, lose weight, boost your immunity and feel great!
 But evidently another “side effect” is that your hair, skin and nails will all benefit as well!
 AND, on top of that, eating locally-grown superfoods and using organic products is also great for our planets health as well!
 Triple WIN!

-Here are my top 5 tips for growing Superfood hair:
+Here are 6 tips for growing Superfood hair:

 - Go as natural as possible.
-Avoid bleaching, using a blow dryer and curling iron as well as harsh products.
+Avoid bleaching, harsh products, blow drying and curling frequently.

 - Use organic hair products like Maple Organics and Aveda Products

-- Eat more Superfoods and less junk food… More fruits, veggies and clean proteins and less cookies, chips and soda!
+- Eat more Superfoods and less junk food.
+More fruits, veggies and clean proteins.
+Less cookies and soda!

-- Try Essential Oils.
-I made an easy inexpensive DIY Deep Hair Conditioner with Coconut Oil and doTerra Essential Oils.
+- Try Essential Oils scalp massage like rosemary and peppermint.
+I made an easy inexpensive conditioner with Coconut Oil and doTerra Essential Oils 🙂

 Here are my top 10 Superfoods to eat for healthy hair: